10yard/dkafe/rpi4/rpi4_notes.md

 Refer to pinout guide at https://pinout.xyz/

 ### SSH

-Create an empty file on the /boot partition named "ssh" to enable SSH access.
-You can then connect to Raspberry Pi remotely via IP (over port 22) using the default credentials.
+Connect to Raspberry Pi4 remotely via IP (over port 22) using these credentials:

 ```
 User: pi
-Password: "raspberry"
+Password: dkafe
 ```